Los Angeles Rams vs. Seattle Seahawks NFL Week 15 Odds, Plays and Insights for December 19, 2021

 - Los Angeles and its opponents have gone over the current 45.5-point total in nine of 13 games (69.2%) this season.

-- Seattle's games have gone over 45.5 points in five of 13 chances this season.

-- The two teams combine to score 49.1 points per game, 3.6 more than the over/under in this contest.
+- The two teams combine to average 49.1 points per game, 3.6 more than the over/under in this contest.

 - The 42.7 combined points per game that these two squads have allowed this season are 2.8 fewer than the 45.5 over/under in this contest.